 - Difficulty breathing (in case of pulmonary embolism)

-What Are The Causes Of Vein Inflammation?
+What Are The Causes Of Inflammation In Vein?

-Following are various causes of vein inflammation;
+Following are the various causes of inflammation of the vein;

 - The veins of arms and legs had undergone local trauma or injury and may lead to vein inflammation in hands and legs.